In rural folklore of the Deep South, the intersection of two roads has often been regarded as an evil place, the site of black magic.

 Blues-rocker Nigel Mack started off covering Molly Hatchet, the Outlaws, and Skynyrd

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JAN.
-23, 1997 In Lynyrd Skynyrd’s “Ballad of Curtis Loew”, Ronnie Van Zant sings about a black bluesman with white curly hair who plays Dobro all day in exchange for drinking money.
+ORIGINALLY PUBLISHED ON JAN.
+23, 1997 By Steve Newton In Lynyrd Skynyrd’s “Ballad of Curtis Loew”, Ronnie Van Zant sings about a black bluesman with white curly hair who plays Dobro all day in exchange for drinking money.
 Feeling like a cheapskate, I don’t offer any monetary incentive to curly-haired local blues-rocker Nigel Mack while … Continue reading Blues-rocker Nigel Mack started off covering Molly Hatchet, the Outlaws, and Skynyrd

 Crossroads 2 (live in the seventies) finds Slowhand bluesy as hell